 Universal Music Group alone has within its grasp our collective artistic future and, through that, a straight shot to our souls.
 And when you look at the hip-hop landscape as a whole, the reality that one company is completely running the game is almost unavoidable.
 Cash Money, Def Jam, Aftermath, Roc-A-Fella, GOOD Music, TDE and Bad Boy are all in Universal’s stable, along with the thousands of major artists that they control.

 In his book, The Psychological Covert War on Hip Hop, Professor Griff of Public Enemy breaks down the tactics and strategies used to influence the masses via music.
 This book is a must read for anyone that wishes to truly understand how and why African-American culture has hit the bottom of the barrel.

-- Professor Griff
+- Griff, Professor (Author)

 While the book discusses the involvement of secret societies, it also reveals the truth about who controls hip hop.

 Is there a secret “Illuminati” group behind this war?
 Are the “white supremacists” out to get us through control of the media?
 Are there smoke-filled rooms where the business elite of the media gather to figure out how to turn Amber Rose and Cardi B into role models for young Black girls?
 Maybe.